-Whitehurst, a Republican, was the representative for Virginia's 2nd congressional district from 1969 to 1986.
+Whitehurst was the representative for Virginia’s 2nd congressional district and was a Republican.
+He served from 1969 to 1986.

-The chart is based on the bills Whitehurst sponsored and cosponsored.
+The chart is based on the bills Whitehurst sponsored and cosponsored from Jan 5, 1981 to Oct 18, 1986.
 See full analysis methodology.

 Whitehurst was the primary sponsor of 8 bills that were enacted.
 The most recent include: